toefel18/go-have-fun/README.md

 A really good starting point is to work through [A Tour of Go](https://tour.golang.org/welcome/1).
 A Tour of Go is an online interactive course by Google.
 The tour contains multiple modules explaining Go step by step.
-It contains simple assignments and you can test all the code in the browser!
+It contains simple assignments and allows you to test all the code in the browser!